Panasonic ZS80 vs Sony RX100 III

 Feature comparison: Panasonic ZS80 vs Sony RX100 III

 Beyond body and sensor, cameras can and do differ across a range of features.
-The two cameras under review are similar with respect to both having an electronic viewfinder.
-However, the one in the RX100 III offers a higher resolution than the one in the ZS80 (1440k vs 1166k dots).
+The two cameras under consideration are similar with respect to both having an electronic viewfinder.
+However, the one in the ZS80 offers a substantially higher resolution than the one in the RX100 III (2330k vs 1440k dots).
 The table below summarizes some of the other core capabilities of the Panasonic ZS80 and Sony RX100 III in connection with corresponding information for a sample of similar cameras.

 |Sony RX100 III«||1440||n||3.0||1229||tilting||n||1/2000s||10.0||Y||Y||Sony RX100 III|